QuKunLab/APEC/README.md

 			        CD8-001,0,0,0,1,1,0
 			        CD8-002,2,1,0,0,0,1

+If users want to analyze data for more than 10,000 cells, the "filtered_reads.csv" file can be very large.
+APEC also support the input matrix in mtx format, i.e. "filtered_reads.mtx", which is a file format for storing sparse matrix.
+Also, each row and column of the sparse matrix should be a cell and a peak respectively.
+The "filtered_reads.mtx" file should be placed in **matrix** folder in $project path.

 ### 3.2 Clustering based on accessons

 To clustering cells by accessons, users can run the script ***cluster_byAccesson.py*** on the fragment count matrix.
 This step will take about 5 minutes to run our example projects (project01) on one single core of CPU if users run Louvain clustering only.
 Hierarchical clustering will be expensive for project with more than 3000 cells.